lhr-solar/BPS/Docs/source/Software/BSP.rst

 =============

 Purpose
     The contactor BSP interfaces with the :term:`GPIO <GPIO>` pins connected to the contactor.
 These pins are used to control the contactor (PB0) and to check the state of the contactor (PB1).

 Usage
     The peripheral should be initialized by calling ``BSP_Contactor_Init()`` before any of the other functions are called.
-See
-    ``BPS/BSP/BSP_Contactor.h`` for details on individual functions.
-The AUX pin we have connected to the contactor is negative logic so ``BSP_Contactor_GetState()`` reads negative logic for the state of the contactors.
+See ``BPS/BSP/BSP_Contactor.h`` for details on individual functions.

 Additional Considerations
     The contactor is one of the most important safety features in the vehicle, so the contactor should only be turned on (closed) if the BPS is sure that the battery pack is in a safe state.
-All 3 of the contactors set pins are in series so calling ``BSP_Contactor_Off()`` or ``BSP_Contactor_Off()`` will turn all of them on or off.

 Fans BSP: Manthan Upadhyaya
 ==================================